Contact Us

 Skilled Employer Regional (Provisional) visa – Subclass 494

 The 494 Visa is aimed at securing skilled workers for the regional areas of Australia facing shortages.
 This visa enables regional employers to address identified labour shortages within their region by sponsoring skilled workers where employers can't source an appropriately skilled Australian worker.
-This is provisional visa for 5 years and provides more surety for migrants as it is a stepping stone to permanency via the Subclass 191 visa (commencing on the 16th of November 2022) after working in a regional area for up to 3 years.
+This is provisional visa for 5 years and provides more surety for migrants as it is a stepping stone to permanency via the Subclass 191 visa after working in a regional area for up to 3 years.

 Basic eligibility criteria for this visa includes: